Screening tools, psychometric testing and psychological protocols

 SRAA do not endorse tools that stratify risk into “low, medium, high” (or similar) to determine whether someone receives service/intervention.

 In addition, some screening tools and interventions are licenced and/or regulated by the authors/developers.
-While you may find this inconvenient, it has been our experience that regulation (and training) ensures understanding of and the appropriate application of the tool.
-While some screening and assessment tools may be open access (for example C-SSRS) they too, require training for administration.
-For this reason, we strongly encourage you to invest in training (and licencing as relevant) for this reason.
+While you may find this inconvenient, it has been our experience that regulation (and the required training) ensures understanding of and the appropriate administration of the tool.
+Some screening and assessment tools (for example the C-SSRS) also require training for administration.
+We strongly recommend that any person enquiring about suicidality from a professional perspective, invest in training (and licensing) as relevant.

 Finally, responses, results and outcomes of psychometric tests should not be interpreted in isolation.

 - Screening Tool for Assessing Risk of Suicide (STARS Protocol) – Jacinta Hawgood & Diego De Leo (2018)

 This is a licenced product, requiring training for administration – contact AISRAP for more information (firstname.lastname@example.org)

 - Suicide Assessment Screener – National Drug and Alcohol Research Centre (NDARC) and University of NSW (2015)

 - Suicide Questions Answers and Resources – Relationships Australia SA, SA Government, General Practice SA (2013)